midorikocak/view/README.md

         but they mostly does not undertsand what is humble programming.
-        Programming should be a modest person\'s craft.', 'Generally those people does exclude others, create clickbait articles, they make you feel less confidesnt.',
+        Programming should be a modest person\'s craft.', 'Generally those people does exclude others, create clickbait articles, they make you feel less confident.',
                 'Do not care about them and just try to create things.
 Learn.
 Be hungry.', ],
         ],